jeturcotte/Rural-Resiliency/README.md

 # Rural-Resiliency

+or, perhaps, CPR?
+(Community Project for Resiliency) ?

 An experimental project to create a free and cheap-to-host framework deployable in rural areas to encourage resilience through networking and access to metro area opportunities that may be missed otherwise.

 # Goals